aeternity/aepps-home-microsite/site/content/hackathon-aepps/_index.md

 menu: "main"
 ---

-Firstly we thank all the Hackathon participants for contributing and submitting your aepps!
-All aepps can now be voted for until **13 December 2017 18:00 CET**.
+Firstly we thank all the Hackathon participants for contributing and and congratulate the winners!

-The three submissions with the most "I Agree" votes ("Disagrees" won't be counted), will have another 24 hours to optimise their aepps.
-After these 24 hours, the 1st, 2nd and 3rd place will be picked by our jury.
-The winner will receive 5000 AE, the runner up 2000 AE and the third place 1000 AE.
+The three submissions with the most "I Agree" votes, had another 24 hours to optimise their aepps.
+After these 24 hours, our jury picked the 1st, 2nd and 3rd place.
+The winner received 5000 AE, the runner up 2000 AE and the third place 1000 AE.

-**For testing:** all aepps are deployed and available on the Kovan Network, so switch to Kovan if you're using MetaMask.
-The Identity Manager runs with Kovan by default.
+In our [Mediumpost](https://blog.aeternity.com/hæckathon-winners-976fe831d5e7) you can get to know our jury, how they rated all the aepps and picked the winners.

-**For voting:** the Voting Aepp is available on the Main Ethereum Network.
-Click [here](https://www.youtube.com/watch?time_continue=2&v=bwaDtur-SI0) to see how to vote with MetaMask.
+We thank everyone who contributed and are looking forward to the next hackathon!